Friday, November 15, 2024

 Ermita y Colegio de San Jeronimo

-San Jeronimo Hermitage dates to the 16th century, when the Mercedarian Friars arrived to the city and began constructions.
+San Jeronimo Hermitage dates to the 16th century when the Mercedarian Friars arrived in the city and began construction.
 The vaulted chapel was built much later, in 1675, while the school was completed by 1757.
 The school closed only four years later as it didn’t have authorization from the Crown.
 In its place, the government established the Royal Customs House in 1765.
 However, this building too was short-lived.

 Antigua Guatemala colonial ruins